llealloo/audiolink/README.md

 ## Thank you
 - phosphenolic for the math wizardry, conceptual programming, debugging, design help and emotional support!!!
 - cnlohr for the help with the new DFT spectrogram and helping to port AudioLink to 100% shader code
-- lox9973 for the inspirational & tangential math help with signal processing
+- lox9973 for autocorrelator functionality and the inspirational & tangential math help with signal processing
+- Texelsaur for the AudioLinkMiniPlayer and support!
 - Merlin for making UdonSharp and offering many many pointers along the way.
 Thank you Merlin!
 - Orels1 for all of the great help with MaterialPropertyBlocks & shaders and the auto configurator script for easy AV3 local testing
 - Thryrallo for the help setting up local AV3 testing functionality